How to Avoid Food Poisoning

 Always wash your hands before handling the food.
-This ensures that you don’t transfer any bacteria to the food right from the beginning.
+This ensures you won’t transfer any bacteria to the food right from the beginning of the preparation process.

 Use The Microwave

-Cooking chicken in the microwave or oven before you place it on the bbq is a good idea because chicken is a high-risk meat when it comes to food causing tummy troubles.
+Cooking chicken in the microwave or oven before you place it on the BBQ is a good idea.
+Chicken is a high-risk meat when it comes to food causing tummy troubles.